How Much Deposit Do You Need for a Mortgage UK?

 Other costs to budget for alongside your deposit

-Your deposit is the largest upfront cost, but it is not the only one.
-Many buyers are caught out by the additional expenses that come with purchasing a property.
-Building these into your budget from the start will avoid unpleasant surprises.
+Your deposit is the biggest upfront cost, but it is not the only one.
+Plenty of buyers get caught out by the extra expenses that come with a purchase.
+Build them into your budget from the start and you avoid a nasty surprise on completion day.

-Solicitor and conveyancing fees typically run between £1,000 and £1,800 including disbursements.
-A homebuyer’s survey costs £300–£600, while a full building survey on an older property can be £500–£1,000.
-Some lenders charge arrangement fees of £500–£2,000 for their most competitive rates, though these can often be added to the mortgage balance.
+Solicitor and conveyancing fees, the legal work of transferring ownership, usually run between £1,000 and £1,800 once you include disbursements (the small costs your solicitor pays on your behalf).
+A homebuyer’s survey costs £300 to £600, and a full building survey on an older property can reach £500 to £1,000.
+Some lenders charge arrangement fees of £500 to £2,000 on their sharpest rates, though you can often add these to the mortgage balance.

-Stamp duty is another significant cost for buyers in England and Northern Ireland.
-First-time buyers pay no stamp duty on the first £425,000 of a property purchase, and a reduced rate on the portion between £425,001 and £625,000.
-Home movers pay stamp duty from £250,001 upwards at standard rates.
+Stamp duty, the tax you pay on a property purchase, is another big one for buyers in England and Northern Ireland.
+First-time buyers pay nothing on the first £425,000, then a reduced rate on the portion from £425,001 to £625,000.
+Home movers pay standard rates on anything above £250,001.

-Your deposit is the largest upfront cost, but it is not the only one.
-Many buyers are caught out by the additional expenses that come with purchasing a property.
-Building these into your budget from the start will avoid unpleasant surprises — see our stamp duty guide for a full breakdown of what you will owe.
+Your deposit is the biggest upfront cost, but it is not the only one.
+Plenty of buyers get caught out by the extra expenses that come with a purchase.
+Build them into your budget from the start and you avoid a nasty surprise.
+Our stamp duty guide breaks down exactly what you will owe.

 Typical buying costs beyond your deposit